 Compensation for Serious Injuries

-Drunk drivers often drive much too fast, or they take other dangerous actions, which lead to a crash.
+Drunk drivers often drive much too fast or take other dangerous actions, which lead to a crash.
 Hart Law can negotiate a settlement to cover all compensatory damages:

 We might also demand punitive damages.
 South Carolina Code § 15-32-520(D) gives you the right to seek punitives when there is clear and convincing evidence that the defendant acted with malice or in a willful and wanton manner.
 Driving drunk is the type of wanton behavior that deserves punishment.